|

 pay policy of limiting pay awards to 2%.
 The Scottish government

-this issue with the new Cabinet Secretary.
-Whilst pay guidance is
+raised this issue with the new Cabinet Secretary.
+Whilst pay guidance

-influential and will be reflected in the budget settlements, it
+is influential and will be reflected in the budget settlements,

-pay and grading review is estimated at between 6% to 10% of the
+the pay and grading review is estimated at between 6% to 10%

-the need for increased resources for both services and pay to
+promote the need for increased resources for both services and

 ECONOMIC FACTORS